 Free Personal Capital Investing Tools Platform

-Being able to see all of your investment accounts, from all sources is ideal.
-After inputting all of your information, you have a 360o view of all of your retirement, bank, and brokerage accounts.
-You can integrate that CD you have with a credit union with your prior 401(k) account, a Roth IRA, discount brokerage account and any other type of account you have.
+Being able to see all of your investment accounts is ideal.
+After inputting all of your information, you have a 360o view of your retirement, bank, and brokerage accounts.
+You can integrate that CD you have with a credit union with your prior 401(k) account, a Roth IRA, discount brokerage account and any other type of financial account that you have.
 This allows you to slice and dice individual cash, stock, bond, mutual fund, ETF and any other financial holdings into a total picture.

 Investment Check Up

 The investment check-up offers priceless tools.
 The overriding question that the investment check-up answers is “Could your portfolio give you greater returns for a reasonable risk level?”
 The program answers this question by comparing your current asset allocation to the recommended target.
-All results are driven by how to explain your personal risk tolerance from highest safety (most conservative) to highest growth (riskiest).
+Personal Capital will offer suggestions to improve your returns, as well.

 Target Asset Allocation

-Based on the users risk preferences and expected retirement date Personal Capital creates an asset allocation for the user.
+Based on your risk preferences and expected retirement date Personal Capital creates an asset allocation for you.
 This portfolio leans towards the aggressive side.

 When comparing the current allocation with the suggested target, you can see that there’s lots more cash in this portfolio, than recommended as well as fewer international stocks and bonds than recommended.